mongodb/terraform-provider-mongodbatlas/examples/atlas-advanced-cluster/tenant-upgrade/README.md

 For this example, first we'll start out on the shared tier, then upgrade to a dedicated tier.

-As such, utilize the following example `terraform.tfvars` and pseudo-code to execute a working example:
+Utilize the following to execute a working example, replacing the org id, public and private key with your values:

 Apply with the following `terraform.tfvars` for shared tier cluster:
 ```